How to set up a Google Ads campaign that converts

 This is why even the smallest businesses now allocate budget to Meta Ads, because it brings measurable outcomes.

-How Meta Ads Are Structured
+How Meta Ads are structured

 Meta Ads Manager uses three layers: